rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 ### Phases of Context Engineering

-With the rise of chatbots, [prompt engineering](https://www.promptingguide.ai/) emerged as to help better steer the behavior of LLMs.
+With the rise of chatbots, [prompt engineering](https://www.promptingguide.ai/) emerged as to help steer the behavior of LLMs.

 As interest grew in connecting LLMs to external datasources, [retrieval augmented generation](https://github.com/langchain-ai/rag-from-scratch) (RAG) marked the second phase of context engineering.

 As LLMs get better at tool calling, [agents](https://www.anthropic.com/engineering/building-effective-agents) are becoming feasible.
-Agents interleave [LLM and tool calls](https://www.anthropic.com/engineering/building-effective-agents) for [long-running tasks](https://blog.langchain.com/introducing-ambient-agents/), and motivate what we can consider the third phase of context engineering.
+Agents interleave [LLM and tool calls](https://www.anthropic.com/engineering/building-effective-agents) for [long-running tasks](https://blog.langchain.com/introducing-ambient-agents/), and motivate a third phase of context engineering.

 <figure>
 <img src="/assets/agent_flow.png" width="90%">